Olat/CodeSamples/README.md

   *  Maze Room Builder and Solver.

-Code Test 2 - Programming test with a Binary Tree Binary Tree Parser , and somne other small things
+Code Test 2 - Programming test with a Binary Tree
+  * Binary Tree Parser , and some other small things

 Test - Another Programming Test
-  Create and maintain and non contigous memory buffer.
+  * Create and maintain and non contigous memory buffer.